 It seems like having a positive sense of your racial identity can protect against the development of psychiatric disorders for some people.
 But for others, especially those of African or Asian descent, self-perceptions of race may be a risk factor for mental illness.
 And those of two or more races are actually at an increased risk for mental illness than other groups, with 25% of mixed-race individuals reporting a mental illness of some kind.

-Dr. Haynes theorizes that this may be because bi-racial and multi-racial people “often experience racial invalidation,” and are subject to discrimination from both the public and from their own families.
+Dr. Haynes theorizes that this may be because bi-racial and multi-racial people “often experience racial invalidation,” and are subject to discrimination from both the public and their own families.
 The poor treatment of those from mixed-race backgrounds is an indication of how our cultural identities can be helpful to certain groups and a hindrance to others.

-MMHAM Is About Self-Care, Respect and Support
+MMHAM Is About Self-Care, Respect, and Support

 MMHAM might conjure up racial anxiety for some of us, and those who identify as white might feel like they have nothing to contribute.
 The truth is that we can all play an active and helpful role, even after MMHAM ends.
 Some of the best ways to become an ally for those around you include: